 Investment: $225,000 (IFI and SPI)

-This 2018–19, investment supported Gitxsan Energy Inc. to build a structure that will house equipment required for a large community bioheat initiative.
-The larger initiative will displace diesel for heat and energy and reduce greenhouse gas emissions.
+This 2018 to 2019 investment supported Gitxsan Energy Inc. in building a structure to house equipment required for a large community bioheat initiative.
+The larger initiative displaces diesel for heat and energy and reduces greenhouse gas emissions.

 Read more about our investment in the Skeena Arena bioheat initiative.

 Homalco First Nation

 Investment: $245,000 (IFI)